timescale/docs/tutorials/index.md

 # Tutorials

-We've created a host of code-focused tutorials that help you get started with *TimescaleDB*.
+This section contains a host of tutorials that help you get started with Timescale.

 Most of these tutorials require a working [installation of TimescaleDB][install-timescale].